Computer-Guided Implant Surgery

 Cone Beam CT Scan

-In early 2003 a version of the CT machine called the Cone Beam CT Scanner was introduced.
-Cone Beam borrow much of the original technology of hospital CT scans but the new technology, reduced the size of the machine, significantly reduced the amount of radiation needed for an image, similar now to approximately one extra oral radiograph.
+In 2001 a version of the CT machine called the Cone Beam CT Scanner was introduced.
+Cone Beam borrows much of the original technology of hospital CT scans but the new technology reduced the size of the machine, significantly reducing the amount of radiation needed for an image, similar now to approximately one extra-oral radiograph.